nv-morpheus/Morpheus/docs/source/modules/core/filter_detections.md

 Filter message by a classification threshold.

-The Filter Detections module is used to filter rows from a dataframe based on values in a tensor using a specified criteria.
-Rows in the `meta` dataframe are excluded if their associated value in the `probs` array is less than or equal to `threshold`.
+The Filter Detections module is used to filter rows from a DataFrame based on values in a tensor using a specified criteria.
+Rows in the `meta` DataFrame are excluded if their associated value in the `probs` array is less than or equal to `threshold`.

 ### Configurable Parameters